Nikon Z50II: New Picture Control feature

-The Z50II is the first Nikon camera with a dedicated picture control button added, giving access to 31 built-in preset imaging recipes, i.e., pre-defined color and tone profiles, allowing for more creative shooting.
-The Flexible Color Picture Control feature allows users to create additional Picture Control profiles with HSL and color grading along with modifying the provided Picture Control settings.
+The Z50II is the first Nikon camera with a dedicated picture control button added.
+As shipped, this gives access to 31 built-in preset imaging recipes, i.e., pre-defined color and tone profiles, allowing for more creative shooting.
+The Flexible Color Picture Control feature allows users to create additional Picture Control profiles with HSL and color grading, modify the provided Picture Control settings, and download recipes created by others.
 The Flexible Color Picture Control, or normal Picture Control, can now be made through Nikon's NX Studio software instead of its Picture Control Utility 2.
 The picture controls are used on both stills and videos.

 Control customization

 Many Z50II controls can be customized to allow quick access to most of the numerous functions found in the camera's menus and related items, including: